-Sometimes haberdashers do not simply create a physical garment – they also invent them.
+Sometimes haberdashers do not simply create a physical garment, but also invent them.
 Bel y Cia in Barcelona is one of those few.

-Since 1842, when it was founded by French immigrant Viuda de Federico Bel, the Widow of Frederick Bel, this shop has been an anything-but-ostentatious institution in the world of fine men’s clothing.
-A perfect example of discreetness, the labels inside bespoke shirts are barely noticeable at barely the size of a tiny stamp.
+Since 1842, when it was founded by French immigrant, Viuda de Federico Bel, the widow of Frederick Bel, this shop has been anything but an ostentatious institution in the world of fine men’s clothing.
+A perfect example of discreetness: the labels inside bespoke shirts are barely noticeable, being the size of a tiny stamp.
 With such understatement, it comes as hardly a surprise that King Juan Carlos I is one of Bel y Cia’s customers.

 In addition to the Teba jacket, Bel y Cia offers several other products of equal note, such as simple but elegant cuff links that feature mother of pearl buttons linked by a gold or silver chain.
 Bal is also famous for their guayabera, a casual linen shirt which is perfect for warmer days.
 Custom dressing gowns are available in innumerable varieties of fabrics with all imaginable details.

 Altogether, Bel y Cia is one of the few haberdasheries in Barcelona, and you should definitely stop by when in town.
 Meanwhile, you might want to visit Sleevehead’s blog for more information about the Teba Jacket.

 Tel: +34 93 301 5347